kennersoft/kennerpim/docs/en/user-guide/search-and-filtering.md

 ## Automatic Search Mask Recognition *(in development)*

-TreoPIM has automatic search mask recognition.
-This can be considered as a quick search function, i.e. when you start typing, TreoPIM automatically determines the search mask type of your search string.
+KennerPim has automatic search mask recognition.
+This can be considered as a quick search function, i.e. when you start typing, KennerPim automatically determines the search mask type of your search string.
 Automatic search mask recognition is available for the following fields: Text, Number, Date, and Time.

 Depending on the search mask type, the system searches through all entity fields of the appropriate field type.
 A pop-up with auto-suggestions appears with the information about field name and amount of search results for this field, i.e. "Address: 3 results", and the text link(s) to show the results.